snrnats/doc-centre/docfx_project/pro/api/shipments/getting_content_level_events.md

 By default, `{take}` has a value of 10 and `{skip}` has a value of 0.

 > [!NOTE]
-> * For full reference information on the **Get Contents-Level Tracking Events by Custom Reference** endpoint, see LINK HERE.
+> * For full reference information on the **Get Contents-Level Tracking Events by Custom Reference** endpoint, see the Shipments data contract.

 <!-- commenting this section out as no example response available yet